-This protocol is optimized for tagged proteins expressed in E. coli and a bed volume of 0.1-0.5 mL.
-It is possible to scale up the protocol for higher volumes.
+This protocol is optimized for tagged proteins expressed in E. coli culture volumes of 20-60 mL and a MagBead volume of 200 μ L. It is possible to scale up and down the protocol.
 The rho1D4-tagged target protein is purified from the cleared lysate under native conditions in a bind-wash-elute procedure.
 Binding is performed in batch mode (as opposed to on-column binding).
 This method is most efficient, especially when the target protein is present at low concentrations.
-Batch binding can be done directly in the 1-step batch Midi Plus column to simplify the procedure.

-This procedure should be preceeded with screens for an optimal expression system and solubilization detergent.
+This procedure should be preceded with screens for an optimal expression system and solubilization detergent.
 Cube Biotech provides general detergent screen protocols (www.cube-biotech.com/protocols).
 Also note that if the expressed protein is found mainly in inclusion bodies, it may be preferable to purify the protein on PureCube His Affinity matrices under denaturing conditions.